EnigmaWU/MyIOC_inTDD_withGHC/LLM/CaTDD_DesignPrompt.md

 **Short name**: CaTDD (Comment‑alive Test‑Driven Development)

 - `CaTDD` is a LLM friendly TDD.
-  - `Comment-alive` means detail design in comments, coexist with test code and production code.
+  - `Comment-alive` means:
+    - Design details live IN the test and source file as structured comments
+    - Comments evolve WITH the code (not separate docs that go stale)
+    - Comments are first-class artifacts that LLMs can parse and update
+    - US/AC/TC format bridges human intent and machine-executable tests
-  - `TDD` is same meaning as triditional TDD.
+  - `TDD` is same meaning as traditional TDD.
   - `EnigmaWU` named this method and practicing from 2023.10.

 ## Purpose